 This is the second year in a row that Waitrose has been named the most expensive supermarket in the UK.
 The retailer has consistently been one of the priciest supermarkets, thanks to its focus on selling premium products and operating in affluent areas.

-Waitrose’s success is bad news for the Big Four supermarkets, which have all seen their market share eroded the upmarket grocer.
+Waitrose’s success is bad news for the Big Four supermarkets, which have all seen their market share eroded by the upmarket grocer.
 Tesco, Sainsbury’s, Asda and Morrisons now control just over 60% of the UK grocery market, down from 70% five years ago.

-Thanks for dropping Supermarket near me open
+Thanks for dropping by Supermarket near me open